lonewolfgames/Ares.js/README.md

 ```
 var scene = new Scene({ /*options*/ });

-//Scenes must be added to game and set as the active scene to be able to render
+//Scenes must be added to game, set as the active scene to be able to render that scene
 game.addScene( scene );

 //other options are